-I must admit I was really nervous about our long flight from Melbourne to Kuala Lumpur with our 3 kids aged 9, 7 & 5.
+I must admit I was really nervous flying with kids for our long flight from Melbourne to Kuala Lumpur when the kids were aged 9, 7 & 5.
 The flight is 8 hours and previously the longest we had flown with them was 4 hours.
 Now I must mention here my kids have flown a lot just not long haul.

 We used to live in Sydney and home is Melbourne so the kids have regularly flown between Melbourne and Sydney, we have also flown Melbourne to Queensland a few times too.
 We have also driven from Melbourne to Sydney a few times, which is a 10 hour drive with a stop for food, so I knew they could do this.
 All up we had 8 flights over 16 days on our last trip, hence my concern that things might get just a little bit hairy.